mlsecproject/combine/README.md

          other plugins for examples
 ```

+Plugins MUST implement process_data(), get_name() and get_direction(), in addition to the variables: NAME and URLS.
+The function get_URLs() is optional, and will ALWAYS override the values in URLS if present.

 ### Copyright Info

 Permission is hereby granted, free of charge, to any person obtaining a copy